djpugh/fastapi_aad_auth/_sources/usage.rst.txt

 On the "Expose an API tab", you need to set the Application ID URI

 .. figure:: figures/App-Registration-App-ID.PNG
-   :alt: Overview of redirect URI configuration for local testing
+   :alt: Overview of app id URI

    An example configuration for api Scopes for testing an application

 and add scopes as configured for the application (e.g. the default ``openid`` scope is needed)

 .. figure:: figures/App-Registration-Scopes.PNG
-   :alt: Overview of redirect URI configuration for local testing
+   :alt: Overview of app scopes

    An example configuration for api Scopes for testing an application